Author: Malcolm McDowell Woods

 “We have to keep busy.
 We have to be responsive.”
 And that means 12 months a year.

 Remember the last party you threw?
 Try to imagine 700 guests showing up.
 That pretty much sums up Elizabeth Brzeski’s summer.
-As senior director of student affairs, she’s responsible for the friendly welcome new students get when they arrive on campus to start their college education.
+As Senior Director of Student Life, she’s responsible for the friendly welcome new students get when they arrive on campus to start their college education.

 Carroll’s orientation week is a tightly-scheduled series of activities designed to acclimate new students to college life.
 It provides them with essential information, offers numerous socializing activities and warmly welcomes several hundred new members to the Pioneer family.